source4societyorg/SCEPTER-Core/README.md

 See [SCEPTER-command-list](https://github.com/source4societyorg/SCEPTER-command-list) This command will list all of the installed commands and print out their description/usage instructions

-    node ./bin/scepter.js configure:cloud [<environment>]

-See  [SCEPTER-command-cloud](https://github.com/source4societyorg/SCEPTER-command-cloud) This command will set the serverless application to use your development credentials

     node ./bin/scepter.js ui:initializeWebUi

 See  [SCEPTER-command-ui](https://github.com/source4societyorg/SCEPTER-command-ui) This command will clone the SCEPTER fork [SCEPTER-webui](https://github.com/source4societyorg/SCEPTER-webui) of the [react-boilerplate/react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) template and save it in your ui folder, then pull down and build dependencies.
 Useful with the `ui:webDeployS3` command

     node ./bin/scepter.js service:create

-See  [SCEPTER-command-service](https://github.com/source4societyorg/SCEPTER-command-service) This command will automatically generate a new repository with the specified serverless template in the services folder.
+See  [SCEPTER-command-service](https://github.com/source4societyorg/SCEPTER-command-service) This command will automatically generate a new service submodule forked from the [SCEPTER-services-template](https://github.com/source4societyorg/SCEPTER-service-template) boilerplate which includes default configuration for universal provider deployment.

 ## Services